7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 CADCAM Wizards work their magic by testing hundreds of combinations against the G-Wizard Cutting Physics Engine to determine the best set of trade offs for the holistic cut recipe.
 That’s not something you can do in a spreadsheet or with your yellow pad and scientific calculator, particularly not as quickly and easily as CADCAM Wizards does the job.

-Treating Feeds and Speeds as Tables
+Treating Feeds and Speeds as Tables or Databases

 Here’s the thing–the physics of Feeds and Speeds are much more complicated than any simple set of tables can express.
 But tooling manufacturers have to tell you something, and at least until recently, they felt they had to tell you something in a paper tooling catalog.
 So they over simplified it, boiled it down to tables, and hoped for the best.